As promised, I have endeavoured to reward you all for your

 catch is wherever he looks for information after the RCAF inventory cards -

 it seems to vary and conflict.
+Would anyone be

 willing to have a look at the captions for the contact sheet and see if you